Cyber-Security Initiative for Fuel Cycle Facilities

 To support this initiative, the working group asked certain FCFs to answer a questionnaire, conducted four site visits, analyzed the information gathered during the site visits and the licensee’s responses to the questionnaire, and issued a final report on February 25, 2012.
 Since issuance of the final report the NRC has been working with industry to gain more of an understanding of licensee’s protective measures related to cyber security and intrusions into their networks, as well as discussing impacts and timelines for adopting any new potential cyber security requirements.
 As a result of the findings in our report and our continued discussions with the industry, the NRC is taking the following steps to strengthen cyber security programs at the FCFs:

-- Short-Term Actions: NRC staff is preparing a Commission (SECY) paper in 2013 to seek permission to issue security orders along with a guidance document, to fuel cycle licensees, to require them to adopt certain measures to strengthen their cyber security programs.
-In addition, the staff is planning a cyber security threat conference (closed to the public due to sharing of sensitive information) in 2013 to elaborate on potential cyber threats and to provide a demonstration on impacts to digital systems from a cyber event.
+- Short-Term Actions: NRC working group is preparing a Commission (SECY) paper in 2013, to provide the Commissions for consideration options to address cyber security at FCFs that include permission to issue Security Orders ("Orders") and a guidance document, to fuel cycle licensees, to require them to adopt certain measures to strengthen their cyber security programs; the SECY paper will also seek permission to pursue rulemaking (see Long-Term Actions below).
+Additionally, the working group performed cyber security threat briefs (closed to the public due to sharing of sensitive information) with FCFs in 2012 and 2013, to elaborate on potential cyber threats and to demonstrate impacts to digital systems from a cyber event [e.g., cyber security workshop held at the Center for Advanced Engineering Research (CAER) in Forest, VA, on May 30.
+2013].

 - Mid-Term Actions: Work with the US Department of Energy to better understand their security requirements for classified computer networks and supplement to their regulations, as necessary, for those FCFs that utilize such networks.

-- Long-Term Actions: Submit a Commission (SECY) paper in 2013 to seek permission to initiate the rulemaking process using a graded, risk-informed approach to strengthen FCF cyber-security programs.
+- Long-Term Actions: Submit a Commission (SECY) paper in 2013 to seek permission to initiate the rulemaking process using a graded, risk-informed approach to formalize and strengthen FCF cyber-security programs.

 The NRC has a long-standing practice of conducting its regulatory responsibilities in an open manner.
 For that reason, the NRC is committed to informing the public about its regulatory, licensing, and oversight activities, and providing opportunities for the public to participate in the agency’s decision-making process.